obsidiansystems/ledger-app-nervos/README.md

 # Overview

 This repository contains the Ava BOLOS application for the Ledger Nano S and Ledger Nano X and tools for testing the application.
-While this app is currently under development.

 Most instructions assume you have the [Nix](https://nixos.org/nix/) Package Manager, which you can install on any Linux distribution or MacOS.